Web4application/flux.1/Docs/README.md

 As the fee is based on a monthly usage, we provide code to automatically track your usage via the BFL API.
 To enable usage tracking please select *track_usage* in the cli or click the corresponding checkmark in our provided demos.

-### Example: Using FLUX.1 Kontext with usage tracking
+### Example: Using FLUX
+Kontext with usage tracking

 We provide a reference implementation for running FLUX.1 with usage tracking enabled for commercial licensing.
 This can be customized as needed as long as the usage reporting is accurate.